View larger map

 - Tilton Homestead Wildlife Commons — A little walk that includes sections along Merriland River and the remains of an old river dam.

-- Fenderson East Trail, Fenderson Wildlife Commons, Wells — Å short walk in the woods.
+- Fenderson East Trail, Fenderson Wildlife Commons, Wells — Å short walk in the woods to a red maple swamp.

-- Moe’s Trail, Fenderson Wildlife Commons — Easy walking on a 1-mile loop on an old logging road.
+- Moe’s Trail, Fenderson Wildlife Commons — Easy walking on a 1-mile loop on an old woods road.

 - Perkinstown Wildlife Commons — A 288-acre preserve, with RR tracks joining walking paths.